pedrocarrico/nif/README.md

 ### Description

 This is a simple project used to learn and teach the basics of ruby syntax, unit testing and code coverage.
-It covers the generating and validation of the Portuguese Fiscal Code (or NIF).
+It covers the generation and validation of the Portuguese Fiscal Code (or NIF).

 Have fun.

+### Testing
+	# test unit
+	rake test
+	# rspec
+	rake spec
+	#cucumber features
+	rake cucumber